Skip to main content

 The Protocol Manager Service sends the following transactions within each voting epoch:

-• submit1, submit2, submit3: Data submission at scheduled times.
+• submit1, submit2, submit3: Data submission at fix scheduled times during the voting epoch.

-• submitSignatures: Submits signatures once all required data is collected.
+• submitSignatures: Submits signatures only once all required data is collected.

 Data Flow:

-1. The service queries protocol data providers via API to fetch data.
+1. The service queries protocol specific data sources via API routes to fetch data.

-2. The fetched data is processed, encoded, and sent in transaction calldata as:
+2. The collected data is processed, encoded into byte sequences, and sent in transaction calldata as:

 tx_data = function_selector + concatenated_data